TheFreeCoin/DEFI-freefinance-document/README.md

 ### The people's choice

-PancakeSwap is the leading decentralized exchange on Binance Smart Chain, with the highest trading volumes in the market \(sources: [1](https://www.coingecko.com/en/exchanges/decentralized) [2](https://coinmarketcap.com/rankings/exchanges/dex/)\).
+FreeFinance is the leading decentralized exchange on Binance Smart Chain, with the highest trading volumes in the market \(sources: [1](https://www.coingecko.com/en/exchanges/decentralized) [2](https://coinmarketcap.com/rankings/exchanges/dex/)\).

 ### Low fees

 Why pay more?
-PancakeSwap runs on Binance Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.
+FreeFinance runs on Binance Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.
 Trading fees are lower than other top decentralized exchanges too, so that's a double win for you!

 ### Decentralized

 Trade directly from your wallet app.
-Unlike centralized exchanges like Binance or Coinbase, PancakeSwap doesn’t hold your funds when you trade: **you have 100% ownership of your own crypto**.
+Unlike centralized exchanges like Binance or Coinbase, FreeFinance doesn’t hold your funds when you trade: **you have 100% ownership of your own crypto**.

 ## 💸 Earn